agabor/docs/_includes/graphql/objects.md

 ## Create

-For each class in your application's schema, Parse Server automatically generates a custom mutation for creating this class' objects through the GraphQL API.
+For each class in your application's schema, MSG Server automatically generates a custom mutation for creating this class' objects through the GraphQL API.

-For example, if you have a class named `GameScore` in the schema, Parse Server automatically generates a new mutation called `createGameScore`, and you should be able to run the code below in your GraphQL Playground:
+For example, if you have a class named `GameScore` in the schema, MSG Server automatically generates a new mutation called `createGameScore`, and you should be able to run the code below in your GraphQL Playground:

 ```js
 // Header